aws404/32x-WynnPack/README.md

 ## Contributor Infomation
 Contribution Guide Comming Soon

-## Download
-Offical download links will become avaliable when the pack is in more of a complete state, stay tunned!

 ## Licenses and Acknoledgements
 **All the Deafult Wynncraft Textures are Property of Wynncraft and are not owned by the creators or contributers of the pack, these textures are used and remixed thrugh this project to have the resolution doubled <br>**